Daniyalkhan265/Daniyalkhan265/README.md

-# Hi there, Daniyal Khan 👋
+# Hi there, I'm Daniyal Khan 👋

 I'm a front-end developer with 3+ years of experience specializing in **Vue.js** and **React**.
 I’m passionate about building efficient, scalable, and user-friendly web applications.